thinline72/nsl-kdd/README.md

 I've tried a variety of approaches to deal with this dataset.
 Here are presented some of them.

-Note: I've had to build my own all-spark docker image for trying Apache Spark 2.0 at that moment.
+To be able to run this notebook, use `make nsl-kdd-pyspark` command.
+It'll download the latest jupyter/pyspark-notebook docker image and start a container with Jupyter available at `8889` port.

 ## Contents